Wilton artist in Silvermine show

 Lauren Cotton of Wilton is among 16 artists who joined the Silvermine Guild in 2015.
 Their work will be on display in the New Members Exhibition, which opens Sunday, Jan.
 10, and runs through Feb.
 20.

-According to a press release, criteria for members of the Silvermine Guild of Artists include excellence of technique; cultural or social relevance, clarity and continuity of style, and professional accomplishment.
-These artists have exhibited their work regionally or nationally.
-They join a group of professional artists comprised of more than 300 members who work in a wide array of media and are represented in museums and private and corporate collections.
+Criteria for new members include excellence of technique, cultural or social relevance, clarity and continuity of style, and professional accomplishment.
+These artists have exhibited their work regionally and nationally, some internationally.
+All are exploring new territory in their particular disciplines or media.
+They join a distinguished group of professional artists comprised of over 300 members who work in a wide array of media and are represented in prestigious museums and private and corporate collections.

 Cotton explores color and physicality with pieces of adhesive-backed vinyl applied to surfaces to create an architecture of form, color, and composition.
 Her three-dimensional works made with two-dimensional materials resonate in physiological and psychological ways.